LeonaHaopu/LeonaHaopu.github.io/README.md

 # Resume Page
 This project is a static resume website.
-Open [bellafang.github.io](https://yhfang520.github.io/bellafang.github.io/) to view the browswer.
+Open [LeonaHaopu.github.io](https://leonahaopu.github.io/) to view in the browswer.

-## Introduction

-This resume website is designed to be visually appealing and functional on a variety of devices including desktops and mobile devices.
-This is in addition to animation features and smooth scrolling.

 #### Featrue:
 - Mobile Responsiveness: